 I do a lot of internal training on various legal and compliance topics.
 I think I am a pretty all right speaker, but I have my limitations — I can’t give presentations 24/7, and my performance varies in a particular session.
 Wouldn’t it be nice if I could give a presentation at any time engagingly and consistently?

 I could record my voice, but I did not like the result.

 The original code was terminal based.
+I detailed my early exploits in this blog post last year.
 The script was great for developing something fast.
-However, as more of my colleagues became interested in incorporating such speech in their presentations, I needed something more user friendly.
+However, as more of my colleagues became interested in incorporating such speech in their presentations, I needed something more user-friendly.

 I already have a docassemble installation at work, so it appears convenient to work on that.
 The program would have to do the following: